 Characteristics of the route

 You will need a good level of fitness for the daily walks lasting between 3 and 6 hours each.
 You will walk on good quality footpaths and forest tracks as well as on lovely ridge paths.
 You need to have surefootedness and a head for heights on the second day for the walk in the Durmitor mountains and on the fourth day when cross the Mrtvica gorge.
 This week’s walking offers a perfect combination of untouched nature and cultural highlights.

 Category: cozy and familiar 3***- and 4****-hotels

-Extra nights on request
+Extra nights upon request in every stage finish

 - 7 overnight stays as stated, breakfast included

 - Transfers according to program